mksir12/autouplaodinggg/README.md

 <br />

 **Things to note:**
-1. We use TMDB API for all things media related (Title, Year, External IDs, etc)
+1. We use TMDb and IMDb for all things media related (Title, Year, External IDs, etc)
 2. If you provide the IMDB ID via ```-imdb```, you must include the 'tt' that precedes the numerical ID
-3. When providing multiple database (TMDB, IMDB, TVMAZE ) ids via optional arguments, uploader uses the ids with priority **`IMDB > TMDB > TVMAZE`**
+3. When providing multiple database (TMDB, IMDB, TVMAZE ) ids via optional arguments, uploader uses the ids with priority **`IMDB > TMDB > TVMAZE > TVDB`**
 4. Full Disk uploads are supported ONLY in FAT version of the docker images.
 Look for image tags in the format **`:FullDisk-{TAG}`**

 <br>